-Note: On April 14, 2019, Palm Sunday, a minor fire in our crypt resulted in smoke and detritus in the Cathedral, which has temporarily silenced our pipe organs.
-While they are being cleaned, we are blessed to have use of one of the finest electronic organs available.
+While the organ is being serviced, we are blessed to have use of one of the finest electronic organs available.
 The instrument, by Walker Technical of Pennsylvania, has a digitally sampled Æolian-Skinner sound palette and a highly evolved and specific audio support system.
-We will be using this Walker organ until late 2023, when cleaning of the Great Organ is expected to finish.
+We will be using an organ by Walker Technical until the cleaning of the Great Organ is finished.

 The Cathedral campus boasts six organs.
 The largest of them, The Great Organ, was built by the Ernest M. Skinner Company in 1910 as Op.
 150, and rebuilt and enlarged by G. Donald Harrison of Aeolian-Skinner in 1954 as Op.
 150-A. After a devastating fire in 2001, the Great Organ was painstakingly restored by Quimby Pipe Organs of Warrensburgh, Missouri under the supervision of Douglass Hunt, Organ Curator of the Cathedral.